AbhijitSaga/Hibernate-Module/README.md

 4. Hibernate Dirty Checking:
-Hibernate dirty checking is a mechanism that automatically detects changes made to persistent entities(SongObj) within a session.
-When an entity is loaded, Hibernate creates a snapshot of its initial state.
-If any property of the entity is modified, Hibernate marks it as "dirty".
+Hibernate dirty checking is a mechanism that automatically detects changes made to persistent state(SongObj in side session) .
+When an entity is loaded, Hibernate creates a snapshot of persistent state object.
+If any property of the snapshot object is modified, Hibernate marks it as "dirty".

 How it works:

-Entity loading: Hibernate creates a copy of the entity's state when it's loaded into the session.
+Entity loading: Hibernate creates a copy of the Song object when it's loaded into the session.

-Property modification: Any changes made to the entity's properties are tracked.
+Property modification: Any changes made to the Song object's properties are tracked.

 Flush operation: When the session is flushed or committed, Hibernate compares the current state with the original snapshot.